 - Teaching or presenting at industry conferences and events

-Documentation proof of the agenda, total duration, and attendance must be available in case of audit but does not need to be submitted to Shared Assessments.
+Documentation proof of the agenda and attendance must be available in case of audit but is optional for upload to your account.
 Documentation must take the form of one of the following:

 - Email notice from the issuing organization stating CPEs earned